TeamREPENTOGON/REPENTOGON/docs/docs/enums/ModCallbacks.md

 Accepts an [HealthType](HealthType.md) to change health type for the character.

 ???+ warning "Warning"
     Using this callback is often not the most efficient option.
-For players, prefer to set their `healthtype` in [players.xml](../xml/players.md).
-For items, effects and the like, prefer to use an [items.xml customcache](../xml/items.md).
+For setting a players' default health type, prefer to set their `healthtype` in [players.xml](../xml/players.md).
+For items, effects and the like, prefer to use the ["healthtype" items.xml customcache](../xml/items.md).

 |ID|Name|Function Args|Optional Args|Return Type|
 |:--|:--|:--|:--|:--|